 staff and Chapter Directors.
 The NYAC is noted for its members’ high academic achievement, moral character and commitment to service.
 We believe investment in our youth is critical: NYAC members receive a wide range of training and experience as we recognize that they are the future of HOPE worldwide

 Our STEM Academies, currently operating in 27 cities, are designed to give children in undeserved communities a safe and nurturing environment for learning.
 Our Saturday, summer and after-school programs utilize a nationally evaluated curriculum focusing on science, technology, engineering and math.
 These programs also incorporate supplemental lessons on character building and integrate arts and sports-based activities.
 Additionally, STEM Academies focus on providing family enrichment sessions for parents and primary caregivers covering a wide range of topics such as family building, parenting, life skills, time and money management, aerobics and computer literacy.
 These programs are volunteer staffed.
 STEM Academies help build better futures for urban youth through love, mentoring and education.

 Hope Scouts was founded by our youngest volunteers and is aimed at creating opportunities for students in kindergarten through 8th grade to contribute to HOPE worldwide

 programs and efforts in meaningful ways.
 This program enables children to impact those in need while instilling a commitment to service in their hearts.
 Under the supervision of their Scout Leaders, troops routinely support local programs and distinguish themselves by their passionate service.
-There are currently Hope Scouts troops in 30 cities and three countries.
+There are currently Hope Scouts troops in over 30 cities and three countries.
 They are an inspiration to us all.